 - Read more about us on our website cdcgroup.com

-The Associate will support the work of the debt team from the origination to the execution and monitoring of debt transactions within the Project Finance Team.
-This will include research and strategy work, the initial assessment of new opportunities, credit analysis, due diligence, and portfolio management activities, as required, as well as liaising with other relevant transaction support teams (Legal, Environmental and Social, Business Integrity and Development Impact).
+The Associate will support the work of the Project Finance team from the origination to the execution and monitoring of Project Finance transactions.
+This will include research and strategy work, the initial assessment of new opportunities, credit analysis, due diligence, and portfolio management activities, as required, as well as assisting and liaising with other relevant transaction support teams (Legal, Environmental and Social, Business Integrity and Development Impact).

 Due diligence, credit analysis and deal execution: